herbert-farm/herbert-embed/README.md

 # Herbert/Embed

-These are the files that consist of the embedded-device controller package of herbert.
+These are the files that make up Herbert's embedded-device controller.

 ## Installation

 This package is intended to work on the raspberry pi.
-It requires [Python 3](https://www.python.org/download/releases/3.0/) and [GPIO Zero](https://gpiozero.readthedocs.io/en/stable/).
+It requires [Python 3.x](https://www.python.org/download/releases/3.0/) and [GPIO Zero](https://gpiozero.readthedocs.io/en/stable/).

 You can those requirements via: